Skip to main content

 T2=AD(T1,m,False){T}_{{2}}=\text{AD}{\left({T}_{{1}},{m},\text{False}\right)}

-where T{T} is the transcript (Definition 175), l{l} is the given label and m{m} the message, respectively ml{m}_{{l}} representing its size.
+where T{T} is the transcript (Definition 185), l{l} is the given label and m{m} the message, respectively ml{m}_{{l}} representing its size.
 T2{T}_{{2}} is the resulting transcript with the appended data.
-STROBE operations are described in Definition 176.
+STROBE operations are described in Definition 186.

-Formally, when appending a message we refer to it as append(T,l,m)\text{append}{\left({T},{l},{m}\right)}.
+Formally, when appending a message, we refer to it as append(T,l,m)\text{append}{\left({T},{l},{m}\right)}.

 A.1.4.
 Cryptographic Keys

 Various types of keys are used in Polkadot to prove the identity of the actors involved in the Polkadot Protocols.
-To improve the security of the users, each key type has its own unique function and must be treated differently, as described by this Section.
+To improve the security of the users, each key type has its own unique function and must be treated differently, as described in this Section.

-Definition 177.
+Definition 187.
 Account Key

 Account key (ska,pka){\left({s}{k}^{{a}},{p}{k}^{{a}}\right)} is a key pair of type of either of the schemes in the following table: